 The Nittany Lion Inn

 Every year the council hosts a formal night for psu students, faculty, and friends to dine, dance, and win prizes!
 Held on January 19, 2018.
 Check out some pictures from the night!

 The Earth and Mineral Sciences Exposition is the college's annual open house.
 High school, transfer, and current students who are considering an EMS major are invited to attend.Check out some pictures from EMEX 2016!

 Faculty, staff, students and alumni are available to answer questions about EMS majors, curriculum requirements, career opportunities, student life, and more special features of the college!
 Check out the video here.

 EMEX has college tours, demonstrations, overnight stays for accepted students, and speakers.
-Please join us March 24, 2017 to learn how EMS can broaden your horizons!
+Please join us next year to learn how EMS can broaden your horizons!
 Learn more here.

 Celebrate.
 Remember.
 Fight Back.

 Each year we join Penn State and the greater State College area to take on Relay for Life's 24 hour walk to promote awareness for the American Cancer Society.
 Our council raises money by coming together as a team, soliciting donations, and hosting fundraising events throughout the year to benefit the American Cancer Society.
 This year we placed 2nd in general organizations and 4th overall, contributing more than $3,000 For The Cure!

 State College and beyond

 We put on many more projects and events during the year.
 The list includes an EMS Involvement Fair, homecoming celebration, Mr. EMS pageant, blood drive, breakfasts with the deans, lunches with staff, a Mt.
 Nittany hike, end of year picnic, and other opportunities.